Subhadeep-CS/Movie-Application-/README.md

 # Pages-wise planing

 - Authentication Page
   - Login/Sigup page(Using firebase)
     - Login/Signup Form
       - From vallidation
       - useFormik and yup
       - authetiication using firebase
     - Setting redux for state managment
     - Succesful login/sign up redirect to Browse Page
 - Browse Page
   - Header
   - Main Movie
     - Trailor in Background
     - Title and Description of movie
     - Movie and Suggestion
       - Movie List
+    - API for Movie(TMDB API)
 - Serching
   - Search Bar
   - Movie suggestion according using openAI api.

 This is the total planning of movie application like netflix.